Placekey/placekey-py/README.md

 pip install placekey
 ```

+MacOS Big Sur may need to run `brew install geos` if the installation of the `shapely` dependency fails.

 ## Usage

 The basic functionality of the Placekey library is conversion between Placekeys and latitude-longitude coordinates.